Personal Finance

 (Source: Discover)

-The average tip for perfect service in the U.S. is 20%, showing both appreciation and recognition of hard work by restaurant patrons.
-This figure reflects an understanding that restaurant workers often face difficult or low-paid roles, and a 20% tip can go some way towards providing a better financial situation to those in the industry.
+The 20% average tip for exceptional service demonstrates both appreciation and recognition of restaurant workers’ dedication.
+This figure reflects an understanding that hospitality workers often face challenging, low-paid positions, and a generous tip can significantly improve their financial circumstances.

 About 18.8 million Americans don’t mind stiffing their wait staff with zero tip.